Sinking of RMS Lusitania: American

 The New York Times article expressed the immediate recognition of the serious implications of the sinking, this lead story on 8 May having a section (below what is pictured here) titled "Nation's Course in Doubt".

 Of the 159 US citizens aboard Lusitania, over a hundred lost their lives, and there was massive outrage in the United States, The Nation calling it "a deed for which a Hun would blush, a Turk be ashamed, and a Barbary pirate apologize".
 Dernburg's comments heightened public indignation, leading to German ambassador Bernstorff to advise him to leave.

-US President Woodrow Wilson urged restraint.
+Former President Theodore Roosevelt commented on the issue, stating on 7 May:...Deeds such as the sinking of the Lusitania.. represent nothing but mere piracy.US President Woodrow Wilson urged restraint.
 He said at Philadelphia on 10 May 1915:

 There is such a thing as a man being too proud to fight.
 There is such a thing as a nation being so right that it does not need to convince others by force that it is right.

 The phrase "too proud to fight" then became mocked by pro-war and pro-Entente groups, as well as factions in Germany who believed there was no real threat of America going to war.

 US authorities rebutted German claims.
 While it was true that Lusitania had been structurally designed for emplacing guns as part of government loan requirements during her construction, enabling rapid conversion into an armed merchant cruiser (AMC), and was listed as a "Royal Naval Reserve Merchant Vessel", the guns themselves were never fitted and the ships were not formally commissioned into the Navy.
 The great majority of British merchant ships were not armed, and indeed ships that were called up as Auxiliary Cruisers such as the SS Orduña had to at times be fitted with fake weaponry due to a shortage of guns.